 We are helping a working group of councils and the water industry examine how the Open potable water supply catchment guidelines can operate more sensibly and consistently within those catchments used primarily for domestic water supply purposes.

-The purpose of the project was to understand how small lots are being managed, where they are being managed well and move councils towards better practice approaches.
+We aimed to understand how small lots are being managed, where they are being managed well and move councils towards better practice approaches through the Small Rural Lots Project.

 The report found that some councils have established farm advisory committees to provide advice on whether a dwelling is reasonably required to support agriculture.
 It also lists local policies; planning permit checklists; and a set of planning permit conditions typically used for dwelling on small lots.